Longway22/Accesser/README.md

 Accesser tries TLS handshake without sending SNI

-You can add rules in [config.json](config.json.default)'s `alert_hostname`, ordering Accesser use specified SNI for specified site, Accesser will check the certificates is correct for that SNI
+You can add rules in [config.json](config.json.default)'s `alert_hostname`, ordering Accesser use specified SNI for specified site, Accesser will check the certificates is correct for that SNI, print a WARNING if not match, but wont abort connection.

-**But for an incorrect certificate Accesser only print a WARNING and won't abort the connection**

-**A MITM attack is possible**
+Accesser would abort connection for expired or self-signed certificates.

 ## Notes for CDNs